andrejusk/andrejusk.github.io/README.md

 ```

 ### KMS for Deployment
-Creating encrypted deployment key [[2]].
+Creating a deployment token for encryption [[2]].
 Run locally or in Cloud Shell.

 ```sh
 ### Generate new token to be encrypted